 Wereth 11 Massacre

 It is unclear if they evaded capture initially or were captured and able to escape during the ensuing confusion following the strafing run, but 11 men from the 333rd escaped into the woods.
 They marched in a northwest direction seeking the American lines.
 At about 3 p.m., they approached the first house in the nine-house hamlet of Wereth, Belgium.
-The house was owned by Mathias Langer and his family.
+The house was owned by Mathias Langer.

 Langer offered them shelter and what turned out to be their last meal, bread and butter.
 The area around St. Vith and Wereth had been part of Germany for hundreds of years until it was annexed by Belgium after World War I. A German sympathizer reported that black American soldiers were hiding at the Langer home.
 Troops from the 1st SS Division quickly moved in to capture the Americans, who surrendered without resistance.
 The SS marched the prisoners to a nearby field, where they were beaten, tortured, and finally shot.

-The 333rd’s A and B battery fared better and made it to Bastogne.
+The 333rd’s A and B batteries fared better and made it to Bastogne.
 They joined their fellow segregated unit, the 969th FAB, and contributed mightily to that historic defense.
-While supporting the 101st Airborne Division, they suffered the highest casualty rate of any artillery unit in the VIII Corps during the siege with six officers and 222 men killed.
+While supporting the 101st Airborne Division, they suffered the highest casualty rate of any artillery unit during the siege in VIII Corps with six officers and 222 men killed.
 For its bravery and effectiveness in defending Bastogne, the 969th received a Distinguished Unit Citation on February 7, 1945, from Maj.
 Gen. Maxwell Taylor, commander of the 101st Airborne.
-This was the first Distinguished Unit Citation (Presidential Unit Citation) awarded to an African American combat unit.
+This was the first Distinguished Unit Citation (Presidential Unit Citation) awarded to an African American infantry or artillery unit.

 The Wereth 11